 What is multi-modal testing?

 We’ve come a long way from scenes of candidates in physical test centers, completing assessments with paper and pen, all overlooked by a proctor pacing between rows of desks.
-At the same time, remote assessments that are completed online with no oversight from a proctor don’t always meet the needs of test sponsors or their candidates.
+At the same time, remote assessments that are completed online with no oversight from a proctor don’t always meet the needs of test owners or their candidates.
 That’s where a multi-modal approach comes in.

 There are multiple options depending on your needs.
 Assessments can be delivered via a network of secure test centers, delivered remotely and unproctored, or even off-line/off-grid with multiple combinations of these, as required, to meet more specific needs of testing programs.